- Market and promote yourself effectively and consistently

 But… writing effective real estate prospecting letters means spending at least a couple of hours on each one – and that’s if you enjoy writing.
 If you don’t enjoy writing, you could spend many more hours.

 Interested primarily in listing expireds?
-Choose from the Expired Listing Letters
+Choose one of these Expired Listing letter sets.

-Staying in touch with past clients is one of the most important things you can do to build your business.
-But most agents tell me they don't know what to say, month after month.
+Staying in touch with past clients is one of the most important things you can do to create a successful career in real estate.

-To solve that problem, use the Holiday Staying in Touch Letters.
-When you visit that page, you'll find a link to a sample, which you are welcome to copy and use.
+I recommend that you start a past client database from the day you close your first sale – and don’t let anyone go unless they ask to be removed.
+If you don’t know what to say, month after month, use my Event-themed Staying in Touch Letters.
+When you visit that page, you’ll find a link to a sample, which you are welcome to copy and use.

 For New Agents: 107 Ways to Build Your Real Estate Career on a Tiny Budget

 This real estate ebook focuses primarily on real estate marketing and self-promotion, but also includes tips you can use to build your reputation and improve your skills.

 Want to make yourself stand out by doing some things the other agents in your community probably aren’t doing?
 Then adopt the ideas you’ll find in this outstanding blog post by Wayne and Jean Marie Zuhl.